hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

 In order to revoke a certificate or an identity, the calling identity must have the ``hf.Revoker`` attribute.
 The revoking identity can only revoke a certificate or an identity that has an affiliation that is equal to or prefixed by the revoking identity's affiliation.
+Furthermore, the revoking indentity can only revoke an identity that is of the same type.

-For example, a revoker with affiliation **orgs.org1** can revoke an identity affiliated with **orgs.org1** or **orgs.org1.department1** but can't revoke an identity affiliated with **orgs.org2**.
+Example 1: A revoker with affiliation **orgs.org1** can revoke an identity affiliated with **orgs.org1** or **orgs.org1.department1** but can't revoke an identity affiliated with **orgs.org2**.

+Example2: A revoker with type "client" can only revoke identities that are of type "client".

 The following command disables an identity and revokes all of the certificates associated with the identity.
 All future requests received by the Fabric CA server